 If you’re using Minecraft’s launcher, then you have to do some coding.
 But don’t you worry!
 It’s not something extensive at all!
 Almost anyone can do it quickly.
 All you have to do is change a single thing.
 So let’s take a quick look at how:

-Step #1: Go to Minecraft launcher, and if you have more than one version or mode, you’d have to select that specific version you want to allocate the RAM to.
+Step #1: Go to Minecraft launcher, and if you have more than one version or mode, you’d have to select the specific version you want to allocate the RAM.
 You can do it for all of the versions or modes you have.

 Step #2: Make sure to go to Installations and select the version you want.
-There, you will see an option on the top right corner to play or a setting option (three dots).
-Click on the setting, and from there, you will get a drop down menu to select the Edit.
+There, you will see an option in the top right corner to play or a setting option (three dots).
+Click on the setting, and from there, you will get a drop-down menu to select Edit.